worldcoin/world-id-docs/README.md

 ## 🧑‍💻 Development & testing

-To develop locally and contribute to our docs, you can simply follow these instructions after clonning the repo.
+To develop locally and contribute to our docs, you can simply follow these instructions after cloning the repo.

 - Install dependencies
   ```bash